 - Within the past five (5) years have you been addicted to and/or treated for the use of alcohol or any other drug?

-- Within the past five (5) years have you been diagnosed with, treated, or hospitalized for schizophrenia and/or psychotic disorder, bipolar disorder, paranoid personality disorder, antisocial personality disorder or borderline personality disorder?
+- Within the past five (5) years have you been diagnosed with, treated, or hospitalized for schizophrenia and/or psychotic disorder, bipolar disorder, paranoid personality disorder, antisocial personality disorder or a borderline personality disorder?

-If you must answer "yes" to any of these questions, you will have to undergo investigation by the Texas Board of Nursing before you will be accepted into the nursing program.
+If you must answer "yes" to any of these questions, you will have to undergo an investigation by the Texas Board of Nursing before you will be accepted into the nursing program.
 Answering "yes" will not necessarily keep you from acceptance into the program.
 Failure to answer truthfully may result in disciplinary action by the Board.